MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps-api-graph.md

 ---

-# Work with discovered apps via Graph API
+# Work with discovered apps via Graph API (Preview)

 Microsoft Defender for Cloud Apps supports a Microsoft Graph API that you can use to work with discovered cloud apps, to customize and automate the **Discovered apps** page functionality in the Microsoft Defender portal.